bogdanciupitu/mini-shell/README.md

 - `>> filename` - redirects standard output to `filename` in append mode
 - `2>> filename` - redirects standard error to `filename` in append mode

-Hint: Look into [open](https://man7.org/linux/man-pages/man2/open.2.html), [dup2](https://man7.org/linux/man-pages/man2/dup.2.html) and [close](https://man7.org/linux/man-pages/man2/close.2.html).

 ## Support Code

 The support code consists of three directories:

 - `src/` is the skeleton mini-shell implementation.
-  You will have to implement missing parts marked as `TODO` items.

 - `util/` stores a parser to be used as support code for implementing the assignment.
   For more information, you can check the `util/parser/README.md` file.
-  You can use this parser or write your own.

 - `tests/` are tests used to validate (and grade) the assignment.